odiraonodugo/post-install-config/README.md

 ![1](https://i.imgur.com/MTE2IPV.jpeg)

 Create the role Supreme Admin, and give it the accessbility that a supreme admin should have.
 Complete Control.
+On the [next tutorial](https://github.com/odiraonodugo/ticket-lifecycle), we will create Tickets and showcase the Ticket Lifecycle.

 ![2](https://i.imgur.com/uwz8rea.png)